 Published at 2021, July 12th

-What easy ways are there to reduce food waste at home?
-How can we keep our food longer and prevent it from ripening?
-Here are 15 ways we can reduce our daily food waste, including some intergenerational grandma hacks.
+How to reduce food waste at home?
+What are the best ideas out there that can make the food we buy last longer and prevent it from ripening?
+In this article, we present 15 simple ideas anyone can follow to reduce their daily food waste – including some intergenerational grandma hacks.

-When food goes in the trash, it most likely goes to a landfill where it cannot properly decompose (though some cities worldwide have finally started composting initiatives and organic “waste” trials).
-That’s decomposing challenge happens because landfills are lined with geo-textiles and clay, which creates a barrier between the waste and the “Earth” and the surrounding microorganisms.
+Let’s go straight to the point: when we throw food away into the trash, it most likely goes to a landfill where it cannot properly decompose (except some cities worldwide that have started composting projects and organic “waste” trials).

-Reducing food waste is important because, on the one hand, landfill stockpiles lead to organic matter producing methane, a greenhouse gas 28 times worse than CO2 – despite not staying in the atmosphere for so long.
+Plus, another reason why food waste is important is that, on the one hand, landfill stockpiles lead to organic matter producing methane, a greenhouse gas 28 times worse (in terms of impact) than CO2.
 This makes food waste an environmental problem closely linked to global warming.

-When we reduce food waste – and compost the leftovers we can’t avoid throwing away – we also reduce methane emissions from landfills.
+So when we reduce food waste – and compost the leftovers we can’t avoid throwing away avoiding methane emissions – we also reduce methane emissions from landfills.
+Makes sense, right?

-With climate change threatening to disrupt food production chains all over the world, plus a growing global population, more mouths will need to be fed over the coming years and so it is crucial we stop wasting food.
+With climate change threatening to disrupt food production chains all over the world, plus a growing global population, more mouths will need to be fed over the coming years and so it is crucial we stop wasting food and distribute it well.

 As the World Food Programme puts it: “Global hunger isn’t about a lack of food.
 Right now, the world produces enough food to nourish every man, woman, and child on the planet.”

-With the proper planning and your help, millions of lives can be saved – so here are some easy ways you can reduce food waste at home:
+With the proper planning and your help, millions of lives can be saved.
+Hopefully you are now inspired to learn some easy ways you can reduce food waste at home:

 1 – Organizing Your Fridge Is Key to Reduce Food Waste